-7. Conclusions and Future Research Directions
+7 Conclusions and Future Research Directions

-To address the challenges associated with the increasing demand for online grocery services, we proposed a dynamic order-picking policy where cobots synchronize with stochastically arriving in-store customers to augment the picking tasks of manual dedicated pickers.
-After modeling the problem as a Markov Decision Process, we designed a heuristic solution framework that a store could use to decide on alternatives at different stages of the decision-making process.
-Computational experiments using actual online grocery order and empirical shopping behavior data illustrates the feasibility of such a policy to achieve similar picking performance as the status quo (which is to deploy a limited set of dedicated pickers).
+To address the challenges associated with the increasing demand for online grocery services, we propose an order-picking policy where AMRs synchronize with stochastically arriving in-store customers to augment the picking tasks of manual dedicated pickers.
+After modeling the problem as an MDP, we design a heuristic solution framework.
+Computational experiments using actual online grocery order and empirical shopping behavior data illustrate the feasibility of such a policy to achieve similar picking performance as the status quo (which is to deploy a limited set of dedicated pickers).
 However, performance varies based on the resource mix, initialization, abandon policy, updating policies, and environmental factors like participating in-store customers.
-Cobot assignments where waiting time per pick is arranged in an ascending manner result in higher pick rates than ones that create initial routes based on minimizing total travel time.
+AMR assignments where waiting time per pick is arranged in an ascending manner result in higher pick rates than ones that create initial routes based on minimizing total travel time.
 Dynamic updates of resource allocation at pick completion events can help the store to achieve higher picking performance.
-While the cobot abandon policy insignificantly improves performance for rankingbased initially sequenced variants, such a policy has a higher positive impact when combined with TSP-based initial sequencing policy followed by dynamic reallocation policies.
+While the AMR abandon policy insignificantly improves performance for ranking-based initially sequenced variants, such a policy has a higher positive impact when combined with TSP-based initial sequencing policy followed by dynamic reallocation policies.
 Similarly, exchanging only a single picking point among resources provides higher performance for ranking-based initial sequencing, yet, allowing multiple points shows better outcomes for TSP-based initial sequencing policies.
 Additionally, when there are high participation rate from in-store customers, ranking-based initial sequencing policies are preferred.
-Such policies are found to be computationally tractable for practical purposes, and can help the store to offload a significant amount of tasks to cobots.
-We find that three cobots and one dedicated picker can perform equivalently as two dedicated pickers, and this resource mix is economically viable.
+Such policies are found to be computationally tractable for practical purposes, and can help the store to offload a significant amount of tasks to AMRs.
+We find that three AMRs and one dedicated picker can perform equivalently as two dedicated pickers, and such a policy is economically viable even when stores purchase AMRs and when in-store customers are compensated for picking at rates similar to dedicated pickers.

-As the first research to study order-picking policies using cobots and in-store customers in a retail store, there are numerous future research directions.
-First, we considered a wave-based policy, future research can be directed towards policies in wave-less systems, as well as investigating policies that consider multiple consecutive waves.
-More research is needed to better understand in-store customers' interests to participate, as well as their behavior, and performance in the proposed system.
-Lastly, this work considered the layout and facility design to be fixed; future research could jointly optimize other decisions, such as inventory, store shelf design, and item allocation, or even re-design the facility to more efficiently deploy such policies.
+As the first research to study order-picking policies using AMRs and in-store customers in retail stores, there are numerous future research directions.
+First, we considered a wave-based policy, future research can create policies in wave-less systems.
+More research is needed to better estimate in-store customers' interests in participating and their behaviors around AMRs.
+Additionally, policies can be developed with explicit modeling of congestion and in-store customer behaviors.
+Further, as AMRs would be available to the store 24/7, policies that consider other tasks such as replenishment, inventory checking, and customer assistance can also be explored.
+Lastly, this work considered the layout and facility design to be fixed; future research could jointly optimize other decisions, such as facility design, inventory, store shelf design, and item allocation, to more efficiently deploy such policies.